This route is an absolute gem. It’s an out and back, it’s not super difficult and hasn’t got a famous pedigree.

 Accommodation

-Take a look at the accommodation suggestions in our ultimate guide to the Alps: Alpe d’Huez and surrounds.
+Take a look at the accommodation suggestions in our article on cycling accommodation and bike hotels near Alpe d’Huez.

 Tips